 SMER’s painting instruction indicates only the numbers of Humbrol enamel, I selected Mr. Color No.74 air superiority blue for the cockpit, the top of the Su-7 is Russian green No.135 based on my sense and actual airplane photographs.

 It is very complicated when I look at the cockpit of the actual plane’s inside.
 I drew small parts at the best possible I could, and the seatbelt is by myself.
-The parts of the third party have better result like the F-100 which I built last time.
+The parts of the third party have a better result like the F-100 which I built last time.
 I think that it is better than nothing.
-There is a gap of right and left.
+There is a gap between right and left.

-The detail of the cockpit is nice mold.
-I was very worried whether the inner panel could be fit inside of the body.
-There seems to be little risk to assemble the inner parts one by one carefully than the cockpit parts building together all at once like this instruction.
+The detail of the cockpit is a nice mold.
+I was very worried about whether the inner panel could be fit inside of the body.
+There seems to be little risk to assemble the inner parts one by one carefully than the cockpit parts building together with all at once like this instruction.
 For me, I assembled it with caution, but a lot of problems occurred.

-When I was going to eat fried chicken of KFC with my wife for Christmas, they did only the delivery of the party barrel on that day.
+When I was going to eat fried chicken at KFC with my wife for Christmas, they did only the delivery of the party barrel on that day.
 There is a lot in the very front that is not sold when I want to eat it.
 There is a quite hard thing.
 Therefore, I have eaten because it was open commonly today.
-I assembled it roughly as this photo.
+I assembled it roughly as in this photo.

 Because a gap occurs at the joint of the main wing, the tail assembly, a vertical tail, every connection part including the pylon, I make full use of polyester putty and light indurating putty and bury many gaps.

 I used Mr. color, a super metallic super iron.
 It is a somewhat dignified impression than Super Stainless steel.
 Yes, … that as you see I forgot the installment of the cockpit panel.
 The adhesion of the canopy was temporary and I was saved.